On this page you can read about:

 - planned courses, teaching, basic training in teaching and learning and/or other departmental work;

 - special conditions applicable to the studies.

-The individual study plan should be followed up annually and revised where necessary.
-The annual follow-up is conducted by the doctoral student and principal supervisor in consultation with other supervisors and the examiner, conduct the annual follow-up.
+The individual study plan must be followed up annually and revised if necessary.
+The PhD student and the principal supervisor, in consultation with other supervisors and the examiner, conduct the annual follow-up.

-The report produced by the annual follow-up should detail how the work on the thesis and implementation of theoretical aspects of the programme are progressing in relation to the individual study plan.
+The report from the annual follow-up must include how the work on the thesis and the implementation of theoretical elements in the programme are progressing in relation to the individual study plan.
 The documentation must be registered at the department.

-Here's an example of what it might look like.
-Please note that the sum of the number of net months of PhD training in the plan should always be at least 48.
+Here is an example of how this might look.
+Note that the sum of the number of net months of postgraduate study in the plan should always be 48.

 |Starting date: 1 February 2023|

 |Year 1, first half of 2023||5 months||80%||4 net months|

 |Year 1, second half of 2023||6 months||80%||4.8 net months|